ansibleguy/collection_opnsense/docs/use_list.md

 This module can list existing items/entries of a specified part of the OPNSense system.

+In most cases the returned type of this module ist a list of dictionaries.

 ## Definition

 | Parameter | Type   | Required | Default value | Comment                                                                                                                                                                                                           |